 My Gift from Roald Dahl and Mrs. Jones

 One of my most cherished memories from elementary school is sitting around Mrs. Jones and hearing her read The Big Friendly Giant by Roald Dahl.
 I remember sitting on the edge of my seat, imagination soaring, and creeping closer while the pages turned.
 As the story went on, the plot thickened, and I started to notice that I was more excited for her to read the next chapter than I was for recess.
 Looking back now, it was her funny character voices and dedication to story-telling that sparked my love for words and books.
-Who would have thought that some unconventional teaching paired with the amazing story of an orphan who joins the fight against evil giants would influence me enough to keep studying literature in college?
+Who would have thought that some unconventional teaching paired with the amazing story of an orphan who joins the fight against evil giants would influence me enough to keep studying literature in college?Today, however, I’m nervous that this same love of reading and books is disappearing.
+Average reading levels continue going down and attention is constantly focused in so many different places.
+Here are just a few of the problems this is causing:

-• “Many states use third-grade reading scores to predict the number of jail cells they might need in the future (about three out of five prisoners in America are illiterate).”
+- “Many states use third-grade reading scores to predict the number of jail cells they might need in the future (about three out of five prisoners in America are illiterate).”

-• Most people say libraries and bookstores are becoming extinct.
+- Most people say libraries and bookstores are becoming extinct.
 It is even projected that they’ll be functionless by 2019.

-• “It is estimated that the cost of illiteracy to businesses and the taxpayers is $20 billion per year.”
+- “It is estimated that the cost of illiteracy to businesses and the taxpayers is $20 billion per year.”

-• “Children who have not developed some basic literacy skills by the time they enter school are 3 - 4 times more likely to drop out in later years.”
+- “Children who have not developed some basic literacy skills by the time they enter school are 3 - 4 times more likely to drop out in later years.”

-• “American high school students are reading books at 5th-grade-appropriate levels.”
+- “American high school students are reading books at 5th-grade-appropriate levels.”

 Don’t Take it for Granted

-Reading has always been and continues to be the backbone of support in our ability to learn.
-We can never learn enough and it feels good to pick up some new vocabulary words along the way.
 Additionally, a good read can take us to new realms that we would have never thought of exploring.
 It’s easy to overlook, but we should appreciate the power and unity that books provide, as well as these other interesting ways that reading is beneficial:

-• “Research conducted in 2009 at Mindlab International at the University of Sussex showed that reading was the most effective way to overcome stress, beating out old favorites”
+- “Research conducted in 2009 at Mindlab International at the University of Sussex showed that reading was the most effective way to overcome stress, beating out old favorites”

-• Some studies show that reading will help keep the mind and memory sharper as we age and can even stop the symptoms of Alzheimer’s.
+- Some studies show that reading will help keep the mind and memory sharper as we age and can even stop the symptoms of Alzheimer’s.

-• Reading will boost creativity and imagination as a good read will often take you to new places.
+- Reading will boost creativity and imagination as a good read will often take you to new places.

-• It makes more intelligent overall by increasing IQ scores as well as standard test scores.
+- It makes more intelligent overall by increasing IQ scores as well as standard test scores.

-• “A study by the National Endowment for the Arts found that people who regularly read are much more likely to be engaged civically and culturally.
+- “A study by the National Endowment for the Arts found that people who regularly read are much more likely to be engaged civically and culturally.
 Which means reading actually makes you win at life.”

-• “If a child reads for 20 minutes every day, they are exposed to about 1.8 million words of text every year.
+- “If a child reads for 20 minutes every day, they are exposed to about 1.8 million words of text every year.
 That is 137 new words per minute!”

-On top of the benefits that I just listed, there are times that literacy has changed the course of history.
+On top of the benefits that I just listed, there are times when literacy has changed the course of history.
 For example, when Johannes Guttenberg invented his printing press, he substantially increased people’s ability to learn.
 Much like the internet now, his revolutionary idea brought more information to more people and changed the course of history.
 Here are some history-changing books as well:

 1. The Communist Manifesto by Karl Marx: In a time of deadly working conditions this book, “detailed a process for the working class to rise up and eliminate class struggles.”